 I suggested some of them make their travel plans this summer and we’d plan ours accordingly.
 I just don’t want to be responsible for coordinating anything.

-So I’m leaving it up in the air and hoping my cousin in Germany makes the first move, which will set off a domino effect and the rest will follow.
-Most likely, this trip will happen in July at a resort town in Turkey.
+So I’m leaving it up in the air and hoping my cousin in Germany makes the first move, which will set off a domino effect, and the rest will follow.
+This trip will most likely happen in July at a resort town in Turkey.

 I have enough points to fly everyone there in economy class, but I’m going to do some more manufactured spending in the coming months to see if I can bump as many of us up to business class as possible.